yang-le/yang-le.github.io/articles/resume.md

 ## 👨‍💻Skill
 - 10+ years working/coding experience of C/C++
-- As a 15 years Linux user, familiar with Linux and its kernel
+- 15+ years Linux experience, familiar with Linux and its kernel
 - Fluent in English, 2 years working experience in an American company
-- Haskell, Agda, Lean, Java, Python, Kotlin, JavaScript, Latex and Verilog
+- Latex, Python, JavaScript, Verilog, Java / Kotlin, Lisp and Haskell

 ## 👨‍💼Working Experience
 ### 2011 ~ 2014 (Software Engineer in Neusoft)